 Training Tips

-Nutrition and Hydration along the way by Keely Bond
+Nutrition and Hydration along the way

 For all distances of the walk, it is important that everyone is adequately hydrated before, during and after walking.
+Here’s some tips to ensure you are fuelling yourself appropriately for all distances:

 • Have a healthy breakfast 1-2 hours before the walk starts